 What is the impact of the activity?
 Transport - Is the activity accessible to everyone via public transport or active travel, in a safe and sustainable way?
 Note: If the answer is yes, select positive.
-Don't know Public Placemaking, Community & Culture - Is the activity impacting on people's sense of place and community by being included and connected to the area?
+No Impact Public Placemaking, Community & Culture - Is the activity impacting on people's sense of place and community by being included and connected to the area?
 Is the activity impacting on our cultural offering, helping citizens, visitors and young people become acquainted with art and culture?
 Note: If the answer is yes, select positive.
-No Impact
+Positive